Im-Sam/Y3-GP-RAT/README.md

 *   **Tools:** MinGW/GCC (for compilation)

 ## Disclaimer
-This software was developed for educational purposes as part of a university curriculum.
+This software was developed for educational purposes as part of a university research project.
 It is intended to demonstrate technical proficiency in C and Windows API programming.